coderdojobelfast/pidocs/README.md

 pidocs
 ======

 Worksheets for the python projects.
+More to come.